 Provides repair service on PC and Mac hardware and software along with upgrade and installation service for desktop and laptop computers.
-Walk-in service is provided in 110 Computer Center.
+Walk-in service is provided in room 110 of the Computer Center.
 For additional information call (517) 432-0700 or visit http://computerrepair.msu.edu/.